Thanks for visiting my weekly COVID-19 update! Data sources used for this report appear at the bottom of the page.

 Infections and Positive Test Rates

-- Weekly confirmed COVID infections in the US have been on a downward trend for six weeks.
+- Weekly confirmed COVID infections in the US continue on a downward trend.

 Hospitalization and Deaths

-- The seven-day average for daily deaths is about 25% higher the level of January 1.
+- The seven-day average for daily deaths is 60% below the level of January 1.

 - In 2022, the disease killed 262,312 people in the United States.
 (For comparison, the total killed in 2021 was 470,997 people.)

-- RIGHT NOW, the disease is killing about 3,450 people a week in the United States.
-That’s about one death every 3 minutes.
+- The disease is currently killing about 1,100 people a week in the United States.
+That’s about one death every 9 minutes.

-- Roughly one out of every 300 Americans has been killed by COVID-19.
+- One out of every 300 Americans has been killed by COVID-19.

 NOTE: According to government statistics, over the past ten years, influenza has killed an average of 36,000 people a year.
 That equates to about 690 people a week.
-COVID is currently killing about FIVE TIMES as many people a week as the average flu season.
+COVID is STILL killing about TWICE as many people a week as the average flu season.

 Georgia 🍑